girishpanchal0007/uc_quickpay/README.txt

 the QuickPay Embedded method.
 You can also do that in QuickPay Form method

+Cart detail validation is the must while using the QuickPay Embedded method.
+So, when users will select the QuickPay Embedded payment method, he page will automatically get refreshed to verify the card details and proceed with the payment process.

 Supported Features
  * Supported multiple payment methods
  * Language selection for payment window
  * Payment auto capture
  * Payment Refund

 REQUIREMENTS
 ------------